Does Drinking Water Help Flush Out Medication Faster?

 Does Drinking Water Help Flush Out Medication?

-So, does drinking water help flush out medication?
+The short answer to does drinking water help flush out medication is: somewhat—but not dramatically.

 How Long Do Medications Stay in Your System?